 I studied Literature & Writing at University of California, San Diego and earned my MFA in Fiction from Columbia University — not only do I understand the revision process from an agent’s point of view, I also understand it from a writer’s perspective.
 I truly love editorial work, and am hands-on when it comes to helping authors revise and build projects.

 Below you’ll find detailed information about the types of projects I’m looking for:

-I have a soft spot for literary YA.
-I like both true-to-life books and novels that include magical elements (I love low fantasy and magical realism, but I'm not the right match for high fantasy novels).
+My tastes are pretty wide when it comes to YA.
+I like both true-to-life books and fantasy.
+Both fast-paced and gripping commercial novels, and more literary novels; in either case, I'm looking for complex and nuanced characters who surprise you, and who you can't help but fall in love with.
 I'm interested in stories about love, friendship, family dynamics, and mixtures of all of the above.
 Mysteries are great here, too.
-I do really like edgy Young Adult work, stories involving artwork, books that take place in a variety of locations, and novels that explore rarely discussed topics.
-A few YA titles I love: WE WERE LIARS by E. Lockhart, BONE GAP by Laura Ruby, BEFORE I FALL by Lauren Oliver, I'LL GIVE YOU THE SUN by Jandy Nelson.
-Next on my reading list: INFANDOUS by Elana K. Arnold.
+I do really like Young Adult work that reflects the realities of being a teen in our world today, stories involving artwork, books that take place in a variety of locations, and novels that explore rarely discussed topics.
+A few YA titles I love: WE WERE LIARS by E. Lockhart, BONE GAP by Laura Ruby, CARAVAL by Stephanie Garber, WHEN DIMPLE MET RISHI by Sandhya Menon, ONE OF US IS LYING by Karen McManus, and I'LL GIVE YOU THE SUN by Jandy Nelson.
+Currently reading: YOU SHOULD SEE ME IN A CROWN by Leah Johnson.